-Overall health .068 Income .026 Age .020 - Sex .213 If you had a health problem that needed immediate attention and your usual doctor was not available, how much Presence of a chronic health condition .076 would the following factors influence Overall health .118 your decision to trust a doctor you have never seen before?
-IRSD quintile .003 a.
-The way they are dressed Income .034 Age .028 Sex .009 If you had a health problem that needed IRSD quintile .028 immediate attention and your usual Income .029 doctor was not available, how much would the following factors influence Age .001 your decision to trust a doctor you have never seen before?
-Length of time with GP .075 a.
-They seem to be caring Sex .000 If you had a health problem that needed Overall health .069 immediate attention and your usual IRSD quintile .000 doctors was not available, how much Income .000 would the following factors influence Age .000 your decision to trust a doctor you have never seen before?
-Length of time with GP .019 a.
-They appear to be competent Sex .000 If you had a health problem that needed immediate attention and your usual doctors was not available, how much Income .033 would the following factors influence your decision to trust a doctor you have never seen before?
-Age .000 a.
-They appear to be older than 40 Length of time with GP .023 If you had a health problem that needed immediate attention and your usual doctor was not available, how much Age .007 would the following factors influence your decision to trust a doctor you have never seen before? a.
-They appear to be younger than 40 Income .014 If you had a health problem that needed immediate attention and your usual Presence of a chronic health .081 doctor was not available, how much would the following factors influence condition IRSD quintile .023 your decision to trust a doctor you have Income .023 never seen before? .050 a.
-They are female Age Sex .050 · · · · · JEX .000 If you had a health problem that needed Income .001 immediate attention and your usual Age .125
+1

+Overall health .068

+Income .026

+Age .001

+Sex .213

+If you had a health problem that needed Presence of a .076

+immediate attention and your usual chronic health

+doctor was not available, how much condition

+would the following factors influence Overall health .118

+your decision to trust a doctor you have never seen before?
+IRSD quintile .003

+a.
+The way they are dressed Income .034

+a.
+The way they are uressed Age .028

+Sex .009

+If you had a health problem that needed IRSD quintile .028

+immediate attention and your usual Income

+doctor was not available, how much .029

+would the following factors influence Age .001

+your decision to trust a doctor you have Length of time .075

+never seen before? with GP 000

+a.
+They seem to be caring Sex .000

+If you had a health problem that needed Overall health .069

+immediate attention and your usual IRSD quintile .000

+doctors was not available, how much would the following factors influence Income .000

+your decision to trust a doctor you have Age .000

+never seen before?
+Length of time with GP .019

+a.
+They appear to be competent Sex .000

+JEX . .000

+If you had a health problem that needed Income .033

+immediate attention and your usual 11001110 .000

+doctors was not available, how much

+would the following factors influence Age .000

+your decision to trust a doctor you have

+never seen before?
+Length of time .023

+a.
+They appear to be older than 40 with GP .020

+If you had a health problem that needed Age .007

+immediate attention and your usual doctor was not available, how much

+would the following factors influence Income .014

+your decision to trust a doctor you have

+never seen before?

+a.
+They appear to be younger than

+40

+If you had a health weahlaw that was dad Drooppe of a 001

+If you had a health problem that needed immediate attention and your usual Presence of a chronic health .081

+doctor was not available, how much condition

+would the following factors influence IRSD quintile .023

+Income .000

+your decision to trust a doctor you have IIICOIIIC

+never seen before? .050

+Age Sex .050 .006

+never seen before?
+Age

+never seen before? a.
+They are female Age Sex .006

+never seen before?
+Age

+destaurnes pet suelleble browning Cov 170

 doctor was not available, how much would the following factors influence your decision to trust a doctor you have never seen before? a.
 They are male Sex .172

-How much do you trust various groups of people? a.
-Doctors in general Overall health IRSD quintile Income Bivariate analysis was not carried out
+How much do you trust various groups Overall health Bivariate analysis

+of people?
+IRSD quintile was not carried out

+a.
+Doctors in general Income

-J. J Age
+Age

 Length of time with GP

 Sex

 Chronic health

 Trusts police officers

 Trusts their local politician

 Trusts the national political leader

 Trusts family

 Trusts friends/people you know personally

 Trusts neighbours

-Trusts a doctor they are seeing for the first time
+Trusts a doctor

+they are seeing

+for the first time

 Trusts people of another religion

-Trusts people of another nationality
+Trusts people of

+another

+nationality 5

-How much do you trust various groups Overall health Bivariate analysis
+How much do you trust various groups of people?
+Overall health Bivariate analysis was not carried out

-of people? a.
-A doctor you are seeing for the IRSD quintile was not carried out
+a.
+A doctor you are seeing for the IRSD quintile was not carned out

 first time Income

 Age

 Length of time with GP

 Sex

 Chronic health

 Trusts police officers

 Trusts their local politician

 Trusts the national political leader

 Trusts family